Skip to content

 • MAT Clinic

-Typically, potential Fellows will undergo an initial phone interview to be considered for an onsite interview.
-After a tour of our main campus and introductions to key staff, candidates participate in a "Q&A" style lunch where questions are asked and answered by administrators, preceptors and senior Fellows.
+Typically, potential fellows will undergo an initial phone interview to be considered for an onsite interview.
+After a tour of our main campus and introductions to key staff, candidates participate in a Q&A style lunch where questions are asked and answered by administrators, preceptors, and senior fellows.

 Application Timetable*